Sig Engineering - Part 1 - Solana's Gossip Protocol

 filter.
 To find values that match the filter's mask

-, we use the CrdsShards
+, we use the GossipTableShards

-The CrdsShards
+The GossipTableShards

-struct stores hash values based on the first shard_bits
+stores hash values based on the first shard_bits

 structure and the mask_bits